-In the Level-1 calorimeter potentially interesting events are selected by identifying electron/photon candidates, jets, single-hadron/tau candidates, missing transverse energy, and total transverse energy.
-The algorithms are implemented in two processor systems: The Cluster Processor (CP) and the Jet/Energy-sum Processor (JEP).
-Those two processor systems send results for every bunch crossing to the Central Trigger Processor (CTP) which makes a Level-1 Accept (L1A) decision based on them, including additional data from the Muon Level-1 Trigger system.
-If the CTP accepts the event, the processors read out more detailed information on the types and locations of event features (Regions of Interest - RoI) and provides it to the Level-2 Trigger.
-The latency of the Level-1 trigger is limited to 2 $\mu$ sec.
-The system is built using costum designed, fast digital electronics.
+Calorimeter Trigger system [1] consists of three subsystems, namely the Preprocessor, electron/photon and tau/hadron Cluster Processor (CP), and the Jet/Energy-sum Processor (JEP).
+The latter two processor systems send results for every bunch crossing to the Central Trigger Processor (CTP), which makes a Level-1 Accept (L1A) decision based on them, including additional data from the Muon Level-1 Trigger system.
+If the CTP accepts the event, the processors read out more detailed information on the types and locations of event features [Regions of Interest (RoI)] and provides it to the Level-2 Trigger.
+The latency of the Level-1 trigger is limited to 2 μ s.
+The system is built using custom designed, fast digital electronics.
 The ATLAS Level-1 calorimeter trigger processors use field-programmable gate arrays (FPGAs) as their main technology, which offer both the required performance and high flexibility.

-This paper describes the Jet/Energy-sum Processor of the Level-1 calorimeter Trigger system, designed to identify and localise jets, and to sum total and missing transverse energy information.
-After a more detailed description of the Level-1 calorimeter trigger system, the architecture of the Jet/Energy-sum Processor is described and standalone tests on real time data will be presented and its integration with other modules of the Level-1 trigger will be shown.
+This paper describes the JEP of the Level-1 calorimeter Trigger system, designed to identify and localize jets, and to sum total and missing transverse energy information.
+After a more detailed description of the Level-1 calorimeter trigger system, the architecture of the JEP will be described and standalone tests on real-time data will be presented.
+The integration of the JEP with other modules of the Level-1 trigger will be shown.

 II.
-THE ATLAS LEVEL-1 CALORIMETER TRIGGER SYSTEM
+ATLAS LEVEL-1 CALORIMETER TRIGGER SYSTEM